-If you’re lucky, you/your family won’t be home when that happens, and you’ll end up with a break in.
+If you’re lucky, and your family won’t be home when that happens, you’ll end up with a burglary instead.
 In the case of a home invasion, if you’re not prepared accordingly, well, re-read my first statistic.

-Well, the lesson that must be absorbed from these little known facts is that tactical home defense is a serious matter to consider, especially if you’re into prepping.
+Additionally, between the years of 1994 and 2000, a staggering 3.6 million break-ins occurred What does that mean for you?
+The lesson that must be absorbed from these little known facts is that tactical home defense is a serious matter to consider, especially if you’re into prepping.

 And also remember that these crime statistics are in “peaceful times”, these are the numbers when our society is not in shambles, when there’s police on the streets, when if you dial 911 there’s an operator at the other end of the line, etc.

 Now, tactical home defense has various meanings.
-In terms of emergency preparedness, home defense can be achieved by active measures (guns for self-defense or other lethal and non-lethal means, a specially trained dog, etc.) and/or passive measures (fencing, lights, alarms, specially reinforced doors, and windows, booby traps, and safe rooms).
+In terms of emergency preparedness, home defense can be achieved by active measures (guns for self-defense or other lethal and non-lethal means, a specially trained dog, etc.) and/or passive measures (fencing, lights, alarms, specially reinforced doors, and windows, alarms, and safe rooms).

 Let’s begin with active measures, they’re the most fun and, in this writer’s opinion, the most effective when SHTF.

-And, in the realm of active self-defense measures, guns are my favorite items.
+The one surefire way to deal with a lethal threat in your home is by responding with force.
+And, in the realm of active self-defense measures, guns are my favorite things to do that with.